Specific Operations Risk Assessment (SORA)

 Transition from SORA 2.0 to SORA 2.5

-Before starting the SORA process, the applicant should verify that the proposed operation is feasible.
+Before starting the SORA process, applicants should verify that the proposed operation is feasible.
 Things to verify before beginning the SORA process are whether:

 If none of the above cases applies, the SORA process can be applied.